thelfer/mfem-mgis/docs/paper/joss/paper.md

 # Performance Results MMM on a HPC platform

-Computation related to the behavior law at Gauss points is independent for each other, and while some behavior laws might be computationally expensive, the primary focus of parallel computation time is on solving linear systems at each time step.
-As a result, the parallel performance of our library is strongly influenced by the performance of `MFEM` and, by extension, the selection of suitable solvers and preconditioners.
+Computation related to the behavior law at quadrature points is independent for each other, and while some behavior laws may exhibit large costs, the primary hotspot is commonly on solving linear systems at each time step.
+As a result, the parallel performance of our library is strongly influenced by the performance of `MFEM` and, by extension, the selection of the most suitable solvers and preconditioners.

 To highlight MMM performances, a strong scaling benchmark was conducted at CEA/CCRT up to 65,536 cores, using AMD EPIC Milan processor.
 A 3D RVE with 49 inclusions was simulated with a heterogeneity ratio of 2 between inclusions and matrix.
 Elastic behavior laws were used for both material types, giving convergence in a single iteration.
 The strong scaling was done with the `MPI` version, i.e. one `MPI` process per core (~1.8GB per core).
 Several solver/preconditioner pairs were tested without fine tuning of the solver parameters.

 ![Simulation runtime and speedup of a RVE with an elasticity behavior law in 3D in function of the number of core (one core per MPI process) according to the pair of solver/preconditioner used.\label{fig:ScalBench}](./HPC_REV_Elasticity.png "Runtime"){width=95%}

 The simulation involves approximately 80 million of Degrees Of Freedom.
 The results are presented in \autoref{fig:ScalBench} and exhibit a quasi-linear speed-up as expected when combining `MFEM` and `MFront`-`MGIS`.
 Solver/preconditioner pairs that failed to converge in less than 5,000 Krylov iterations or reach memory limits (in the case of direct solvers) on 65,384 cores are not shown in Figure \autoref{fig:ScalBench}.
 Note that the most scalable "pairs" are not necessarily the fastest, as their runtimes are longer on few cores.
-In addition, performances decrease between 32,768 to 65,536 is attributed to the low workload per `MPI` process (less than 2,000 DOFs per `MPI` process), while `MPI` communications per process increases.
+In addition, the scalabilty decrease between 32,768 and 65,536 is attributed to the very low workload per `MPI` process (less than 2,000 DOFs per `MPI` process), while `MPI` communications per process increases.

 # Conclusion

 This paper presents the `MMM` HPC application designed to address large scale thermo-mechanical simulation and recent supercomputers.
-Based on an open-source software stack, it allows for the fine representation of microstructure in full 3D in the field of fuel modeling.
+Based on an open source software stack, it allows for the fine representation of microstructure in full 3D in the field of fuel modeling.
 On the one hand, `MGIS` and `MFRONT` bring nonlinear mechanics features such as damage, plasticity, viscoplasticity capabilities.
 On the other hand, `MFEM` provides advanced finite elements schemes and parallel performance (tested on several thousands of cores until now).
-Open-source approach was chosen mainly to: promote collaboration, improve reproducibility, and reduce costs for development and maintenance.
+Open source approach was chosen mainly to: promote collaboration, improve reproducibility, and reduce costs for development and maintenance.

 Regarding performance portability on GPUs, MFEM already offers numerous algorithms such as partial assembly on GPUs, but MMM does not exploit these features yet.
 Work is underway to port behavior laws to the GPU (`MFront`) and associated data structures (`MGIS`).
+Note that other HPC libraries is considered for the future, such as `CUDA`, `RAJA` or `OCCA` for performance portability of MMM on GPU.

 # Acknowledgement